 - Opportunities for A.H.A.N.A. to add value to their members, and

 We are inviting preliminary feedback through a structured, online survey (which should take less than 5 minutes to complete) until Friday the 19th of August.
 To access the survey, follow this link.

 Alternatively, scan the QR code below to access the survey.

 If you need a printed version of the survey, you can download a PDF of the survey from this link AHANA Engagement Survey

-AHANA will hold a live consultation webinar on Wednesday 10th August, 2 - 3pm Australian Eastern Standard Time.
-Follow the link below to register for the consultation event.
+AHANA held a live consultation webinar on Wednesday 10th August, 2 – 3pm Australian Eastern Standard Time.
+A recording of the consultation event is available via the link below.